 The KSU Dance Company is in a co-curricular structure with DANC 2714.
 Students who audition and are cast in the fall and spring concerts automatically become members of the Dance Company.
 Members of the KSU Dance Co. receive academic credit for performing in season concerts, informal concerts, and in community partner projects.
-The mission of the KSU Dance Co. is to bring concert dance to the community as well as serve the mission of education in dance through its outreach performances.
+The KSU Dance Co.'s mission is to bring concert dance to the community and serve the mission of education in dance through its outreach performances.
 The company tours regional and national venues, performing and educating audiences about dance as a performing art.